US STOCKS-Wall St down as MF Global falls victim to Europe

 Most of that run came as European leaders moved to beef up

-scenario in Europe seemingly off the table -- at least for now
+scenario in Europe seemingly off the cards -- at least for the

 The Dow Jones industrial average .DJI dropped 276.10